aboutBlank-dev/path-of-exile-cards-api/README.md

 ## Technologies used

-- FastAPI with uvicorn
+- FastAPI with uvicorn to run the server
-- Supabase for the database
+- Supabase (free tier) for the database
-- Pydantic (comes with FastAPI) for data validation
+- Pydantic (comes with FastAPI) for schema and data validation
 - Docker for containerization & deploying to Render

 ## Data source